 Blackberry donkeys prides itself on keeping it's donkeys in top condition.
 The donkeys are checked and licensed on an annual basis by the local authority and a qualified vet, but they are checked daily by Marie to ensure they are always happy and healthy.
 Their tack is also checked annually during the inspection, but is always checked prior to every use, to ensure that any signs of wear are spotted and dealt with immediately.

 Blackberry donkeys generally work one or two days per week, usually for up to 2 hours, (during term time).
 During the holidays, the number of working days may increase and during the Autumn/Winter months the number of working days decreases.
 Blackberry donkeys always have water freely available at events and are given adequate rest/food breaks.
 Our work is also weather permitting.
 The donkeys comfort is always our priority.
 Sunny days are welcome but we always carry a large gazebo during the summer season, to allow the donkeys to have a drink or rest in the shade, should they wish to do so.
 Our visits generally last 1 to 2 hours.

-Donkeys, like riding school ponies are allowed by law to work 6 days per week with one full days rest and can work up to 6 hours per day, providing they have appropriate rest, food and water breaks, however, our donkeys are never required to work this many days or this many hours, with our donkeys averaging 2 hours work per week.
+Donkeys, like riding school ponies are allowed by law to work/attend visits for 6 days per week with one full days rest and can work up to 6 hours per day, providing they have appropriate rest, food and water breaks, however, our donkeys are never required to work this many days or this many hours, with our donkeys averaging 2 hours work/visit time, per week.

 Does Teddy have a licence?